openedx/edx-documentation/en_us/shared/building_and_running_chapters/teams/teams_setup.rst

 #.
 To specify topics within which teams can be created, add entries under
    ``"topics"``.
 For each topic, provide a description, name, and ID as shown in the example.

-   .. note:: In topic specifications, you can use only alphanumeric characters
+   .. note:: For topic IDs, you can use only alphanumeric characters and the
-      and these special characters: underscore, hyphen, and period.
+      underscore, hyphen, and period characters.

-.. is this note re special characters true?

 ::